fabry-training/portal-manual-doc/doc/handbook-at/tools.md

 [![https://portal.fiskaltrust.at/Queue/](images/portal-sandbox.fiskaltrust.at/Queue/Exports/001.png "https://portal.fiskaltrust.at/Queue/")](https://portal.fiskaltrust.at/Queue/)
 Screenshot-AT 80: Queue export

-If the POS-System is configured with an ft.Product to send the data to the ft.Portal, the data can be exported via the ft.Portal.
+If the POS-System is configured with an ft.Product to send the data to the fiskaltrust.Portal, the data can be exported via the fiskaltrust.Portal.

 These products contain the legally required online storage via the ft.Cloud:

 - 4154-0201 | fiskaltrust.carefree AT  [https://www.fiskaltrust.at/products/product_01/#1468153721989-91b86112-b158](https://www.fiskaltrust.at/products/product_01/#1468153721989-91b86112-b158)
-- 4154-0207 | fiskaltrust.SignatureCloud incl. carefree package AT [https://www.fiskaltrust.at/products/product_01/#1475349131348-1769c5fd-b93f](https://www.fiskaltrust.at/products/product_01/#1475349131348-1769c5fd-b93f)
+- 4154-0207 | fiskaltrust.SignatureCloud incl. fiskaltrust.CarefreeBundle AT [https://www.fiskaltrust.at/products/product_01/#1475349131348-1769c5fd-b93f](https://www.fiskaltrust.at/products/product_01/#1475349131348-1769c5fd-b93f)
 - Product No. 4154-0218 | fiskaltrust.POS Archive AT [https://www.fiskaltrust.at/products/product_01/#1518106534858-d3d2d959-b0fe](https://www.fiskaltrust.at/products/product_01/#1518106534858-d3d2d959-b0fe)

 By clicking on \[create new export\]  you can access the overview of the Queues.
 For further information see chapter "[Configuration - Queue](configuration.md#queue)"